markcwm/openb3d.mod/README.md

 * Open a Terminal, cd to `MyBlitzMax/bin` and for BRL Bmx type `bmk makemods -a -d openb3dmax`
 * For NG in 64-bit use `bmk makemods -a -d -w -g x64 openb3dmax`, if on Mac/Linux use `./bmk`
 * Or in MaxIDE NG make sure Quick Build is off and Debug, GUI App are on, then click Programs > Build Modules
-* To use Openb3dmax just import with `Framework OpenB3DMax.B3dGLGraphics`

 ## Status